congcoi123/congcoi123.github.io/index.markdown

 <h1> Experience </h1>
 ---
+- Experienced in working with some eCommerce systems (eBay, Shopify, Wowma, Yahoo Japan, Futureshop, ...) via API or scraping techniques
+- Experienced with Spring framework: Spring Boot, Spring Cloud
 - Experienced in the development of 2D mobile games (cross-platform frameworks, engine)
-- Experienced in working with some eCommerce systems (eBay, Shopify, Wowma, Yahoo Japan, Futureshop, ...) via API or scraping techniques
 - Mainly working with Java but comfortable with other languages (C++, PHP, Javascript, C#)
 - Passion in developing frameworks, tools
 - Good software design skills, especially in object-oriented design